Evidence Level

 1

-Hepsomali et al. 2020 — Systematic Review of Oral GABA on Stress and Sleep
+Hepsomali et al. 2020 — Evidence Review of Oral GABA on Stress and Sleep

-PRISMA-guided systematic review of placebo-controlled human trials assessing oral GABA on stress, sleep, and related psychophysiological outcomes.
-(Hepsomali, Groeger, Nishihira, Scholey 2020, Front Neurosci)
+PRISMA-guided evidence review of placebo-controlled human trials assessing oral GABA on stress, sleep, and related psychophysiological outcomes.
+(Hepsomali, Groeger, Nishihira, Front Neurosci)

 14 included trials; total participants across studies

-GOLD-STANDARD SUMMARY: PRISMA-guided systematic review of 14 placebo-controlled human trials.
-Concluded there is LIMITED evidence for stress benefits and VERY LIMITED evidence for sleep benefits of oral GABA intake.
+Gold-standard summary: PRISMA-guided evidence review of 14 placebo-controlled human trials.
+Concluded there is limited evidence for stress benefits and very limited evidence for sleep benefits of oral GABA intake.
 Highlighted methodological limitations across the literature: small sample sizes, industry funding bias, heterogeneous outcome measures.
 This review supersedes inferences from individual small trials.

 2